nextstrain/cli/doc/installation.rst

 ---------

-`AWS Batch <https://aws.amazon.com/batch/>`__ is an advanced computing environment which allows you to launch and monitor Nextstrain builds in the cloud from the comfort of your own computer.
-The same image used by the local Docker runner is used by AWS Batch, making your builds more reproducible, and builds have access to computers with very large CPU and memory allocations if necessary.
+`AWS Batch <https://aws.amazon.com/batch/>`__ is an advanced computing platform which allows you to launch and monitor Nextstrain builds in the cloud from the comfort of your own computer.
+The same image used by the local Docker runtime is used by AWS Batch, making your builds more reproducible, and builds have access to computers with very large CPU and memory allocations if necessary.